narlock/TamoStudy/README.md

   <img src="./README%20Assets/WelcomeScreen.png" width="75%"/>
 </p>

 Global settings can be change using the cog at the top-right including resetting the default profile, setting the global language, and to receive update notifications.
+Global settings and profile information is stored onto the users drive under `Documents/TamoStudy` in the respective `dailyfocus`, `globalSettings`, `monthfocus` and `profiles` files.
+For the Stream version of TamoStudy, settings are stored in `Documents/TamoStudyStream` with a `settings` file.

 ### 👥 **Local Profile Loader**